 The Geopolitical Context: Energy as a Weapon

 Russia has long used energy dependence as a strategic weapon.
-Past cases include:
+Its history of energy coercion provides the context for why the Baltic disconnection carries such strategic weight.

 Ukraine: A History of Gas Cutoffs